Close Menu

 They merge hydrogen at a much slower pace than our sun, for example, burning at “only” about 3,500 degrees Kelvin.
 In comparison, the Sun’s surface temperature is approximately 5,800 K.

-Red dwarves can live for billions of years and it increases the likelihood that life may have occurred.
-Although, planets in the habitable zone of a red dwarf would be so close to the parent star that they would likely be tidally locked (as is the case with the Trappist-1 planets).
+Red dwarves can live for billions of years, and this increases the likelihood that life may have occurred.
+Although planets in the habitable zone of a red dwarf would be so close to the parent star that they would likely be tidally locked (as is the case with the Trappist-1 planets).

 The first data from TESS is expected to be made public in July, and NASA says citizen astronomers are welcome to help study the planets for signs of possible habitability.